 Severe pressure to revamp EU asylum system

-It is very important not only to determine the responsible country but also to adopt proposals that aim to streamline and speed up the asylum procedure.
-Member States must have the means to weed out groundless applications and process them quickly.
+It is particularly important not only to determine the responsible country but also to adopt proposals that aim to streamline and speed up the asylum procedure.
+Member States must have the means to weed out groundless applications and to process them quickly.
 The proposal for an Asylum Procedure Regulation in particular is key to achieving these goals.

-Finland fulfilling its responsibility
+Finland bearing its share of responsibility

 Resettlement of refugees from third countries is part of international responsibility-sharing.
 Finland participates in the reception of quota refugees in accordance with the national decisions made annually.
-Important target areas for the management of migration flows are Turkey and the route from Africa through Libya to the central Mediterranean.
+Important target areas for the management of migration flows are Turkey and the route from Africa via Libya to the central Mediterranean.